Polymerization

 βad = adiabatic compressibility

 A determining factor for the speed of sound is compressibility.
-As a result, with increasing speed of sound, density and compressibility can be inversely related.
-This means that large differences in sound speed can occur even with small or minor density differences.
+As a result, with increasing speed of sound, the density and compressibility can be inversely related.
+This means that large differences in speed of sound can occur with small or minor density differences.
 The reverse case is very rare.

-The speed of sound is determined by the structure of the substance, i.e., by atomic and molecular groups, isomerism, or chain lengths.
-This relationship thus offers the possibility of characterizing substances using ultrasound.
+The speed of sound is determined by the structure of the substance, i.e., by atom and molecular groups, isomerism, or chain lengths.
+This relationship thus provides the possibility of characterizing substances using ultrasound.

 The speed of sound v of some selected monomers and polymers at 20 °C is shown in the following table.

-For monomer-polymer systems, it is generally true that the differences in sound speed between monomer and polymer are primarily determined by the chain length and the degree of branching and cross-linking.
-The table clearly shows that the differences between monomer and polymer and thus between the start and end of the polymerization reaction are sometimes very large.
+For monomer-polymer systems, it is generally true that the differences in speed of sound between monomer and polymer are primarily determined by the chain length and the degree of branching and cross-linking.
+The table already clearly shows that the differences between monomer and polymer, and thus between the start and end of the polymerization reaction, can be very large.

 Measurement methods in polymerization

-To determine the degree of polymerization, various measurement methods are used to monitor the progress and quality of the process.
+Various measurement methods are used to determine the degree of polymerization to monitor the course and quality of the process.
 Common methods include viscosity measurements, concentration measurements, gravimetry, and calorimetry.

 Problems with viscosity measurement

 Viscosity measurements are common, but they can be problematic.
-In particular, they are influenced by temperature fluctuations, shear rates, and the presence of impurities, which can change the viscosity of the polymer mixture and thus provide inaccurate measurement results.
-Additionally, viscosity is difficult to measure at very high or very low molecular weights.
+In particular, they are influenced by temperature fluctuations, shear rates, and the presence of impurities, which can alter the viscosity of the polymer mixture and thus provide inaccurate measurement results.
+Furthermore, viscosity is difficult to measure at very high or very low molecular weights.

 The occurrence of impurities can result in unreliable measurement results and then requires an intensive cleaning process, which negatively affects the effectiveness of the process.